Applications and Approvals

 Adverse events are any unfavourable occurrences, outcomes or responses that affect your research participants, yourself as a researcher, or the reputation of your institution.

-A serious adverse event is one that has significant health impacts, such as death, life-threatening situations, hospitalisation or persistent/significant disability.
+A serious adverse event is one that results in significant health impacts, such as death, life-threatening situations, hospitalisation, or persistent/significant disability.

-All adverse events - whether serious or not, and even if they have been resolved, must be reported to the Ethics Office using the Adverse Event Form in IRMA as soon as possible.
+- All adverse events – serious or not, and even if resolved – must be reported to the Ethics Office using the Adverse Event Form in IRMA.

-• Serious adverse events: Report within 72 hours of the event.
-If you are uncertain about the severity, contact the Ethics Office or call immediately for advice.
+- Serious adverse events: Report within 72 hours of the event.
+If you’re unsure about the severity, call or email the Ethics Office immediately for advice.

-• Minor/manageable events: Report through the Adverse Event Form in IRMA; if they are expected and low-impact, they may also be summarised in annual/final reports, unless part of a broader pattern.
+- Minor/manageable events: Report through the Adverse Event Form in IRMA.
+If expected and low-impact, these may be summarised in annual or final reports, unless part of a broader pattern.

-Protocol deviations: Any changes or departures from the approved protocol that may affect participant welfare or the ethical integrity of the project must also be reported immediately.
+- Protocol deviations: Any changes or departures from the approved protocol that may affect participant welfare or ethical integrity must be reported immediately.

-For more detailed guidance on clinical trial reporting, refer to the ICH Guideline for Good Clinical Practice.
+For more details on clinical trial reporting, refer to the ICH Guideline for Good Clinical Practice.

 An ethics breach is any violation of the approved ethics protocol that impacts the acceptability of your research.
 Ensure you report all breaches to the Ethics Office promptly via IRMA.